freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-278-linear-combinations-of-semiprimes/index.md

 ---
-title: Problem 278: Linear Combinations of Semiprimes
+title: Linear Combinations of Semiprimes
 ---
 ## Problem 278: Linear Combinations of Semiprimes